Alternative for Germany

+Alternative for Germany (Alternative für Deutschland, AfD, [aːʔɛfˈdeː]) is a far-right, right-wing populist, national conservative, and völkisch nationalist political party in Germany.
+It has 151 members of the Bundestag and 15 members of the European Parliament.
+It is the largest opposition party in the Bundestag and a member of the Europe of Sovereign Nations Group in the European Parliament.

-Established in April 2013, AfD narrowly missed the 5% electoral threshold to sit in the Bundestag during the 2013 German federal election.
+Its name reflects its resistance to the mainstream policies of Angela Merkel and her slogan Alternativlosigkeit (lit. 'alternative-less-ness', a German version of "there is no alternative").
+Established in April 2013, AfD narrowly missed the 5% electoral threshold to sit in the Bundestag during the 2013 federal election.
 The party won seven seats in the 2014 European Parliament election in Germany as a member of the European Conservatives and Reformists (ECR).
-After securing representation in 14 of the 16 German state parliaments by October 2017, AfD won 94 seats in the 2017 German federal election and became the third largest party in the country as well as the largest opposition party; its lead candidates were co-vice chairman Alexander Gauland and Alice Weidel, the latter having served as the party group leader in the 19th Bundestag.
-In the 2021 German federal election, AfD dropped to the fifth largest party.
+After securing representation in 14 of the 16 German state parliaments by October 2017, AfD won 94 seats in the 2017 federal election and became the third-largest party in the country, as well as the largest opposition party; its lead candidates were the co-vice chairman Alexander Gauland and Alice Weidel, the latter having served as the party group leader in the 19th Bundestag.
+In the 2021 federal election, AfD dropped to being the fifth-largest party in the 20th Bundestag.
+Following the 2025 federal election, it became the second-largest party and the largest opposition party in the 21st Bundestag.

-AfD was founded by Gauland, Bernd Lucke, and former members of the Christian Democratic Union of Germany (CDU) to oppose the policies of the Eurozone as a right-wing and moderately Eurosceptic alternative to the centre-right but pro-European CDU.
-The party presented itself as an economic liberal, soft Eurosceptic, and conservative movement in its early years.
-AfD has subsequently moved further to the right, and expanded its policies under successive leaderships to include opposition to immigration, Islam, and the European Union.
-After 2015, AfD has often been characterized as an anti-Islam, anti-immigration, German nationalist, national-conservative, and a Eurosceptic party.
-The AfD is the only party represented in the German Bundestag whose environmental and climate policy is based on the denial of human-caused climate change.
+AfD was founded by Gauland, Bernd Lucke, and former members of the Christian Democratic Union of Germany (CDU) to oppose the policies of the eurozone as a right-wing and moderately Eurosceptic alternative to the centre-right but pro-European CDU.
+The party presented itself as an economically liberal, Eurosceptic, and conservative movement in its early years.
+AfD subsequently moved further to the right, and expanded its policies under successive leaderships to include opposition to immigration, Islam, and the European Union.
+Since 2015, with the beginning of the refugee crisis in Europe, AfD's ideology has been characterised by German nationalism, völkisch nationalism, right-wing populism, and national conservatism.
+It has a policy focus on opposing Islam, opposing immigration into Germany, especially Muslim immigration into Germany, welfare chauvinism, Euroscepticism, denial of human-caused global warming, and supporting closer relations with Russia.